 Does Health Services provide gender affirmation hormone treatments and surgeries?

-No. With our location in Longwood medical area, students have access to a number of high-quality specialists in transgender health.
+With our location in Longwood medical area, students have access to a number of high-quality specialists in transgender health.
 Given proximity to Fenway Health, a regional leader in transgender health care, many students seek their resources and expertise.
 Students with existing prescriptions for hormone therapy can consult a provider at Health Services regarding refills.

 What services will my insurance cover?